 I also have a mental illness.
 Mental health and mental illness are important parts of my experience and identity.
 I was diagnosed at 15 with clinical depression, though I remember my symptoms starting around 11.
 I worked for a bit in mental health education and outreach with organizations like the National Alliance on Mental Illness (NAMI) in the past.
 I miss being involved in outreach.
 I’d like to write about my own experiences here, if nothing else.

 Besides all that, here’s some random bits about me as a person!
 I like rock and instrumental music, enjoy a variety of foods despite eating the same few things all the time, play video games when I have time, self-identify as “total trash” for enjoying fan-fiction, love the McElroys’ podcasts, Oh No!
 Ross and Carrie podcast, and have seen the musical Wicked at least 5 times (I lost track after 5).
 My favorite stories are ones that make me cry, though that’s not all that hard.
-I was on the news once in elementary school; I won a bike for some reason, and they had me ride it out for the cameras.
+I was on the local news once in elementary school; I won a bike for some reason, and they had me ride it out for the cameras.
 I crashed into a pole.